 The land protection efforts on Mount Sunapee began over 100 years ago, and have continued since with a clear intent to form a large connected mosaic of conservation lands.
-This expansion would run counter to this conservation effort, and would fragment the 30,000 acre Pillsbury-Sunapee Highlands.
+This expansion would run counter to this conservation effort and fragment the 30,000-acre Pillsbury-Sunapee Highlands.

 Ignores Law and Environmental Considerations

-The NH Natural Heritage Bureau has documented the existence of an “exemplary forest community” directly in the path of the expansion.
-This forest contains very old trees, as old as 3oo+ years.
-Exemplary forests are protected under state law (RSA 217-A:3).
-The expansion would gouge a swath directly through the forest that will degrade and fragment the forest, and is clearly in violation of the law.
+The N.H.
+Natural Heritage Bureau has documented the existence of an “exemplary forest community” directly in the path of the expansion.
+This forest contains ancient trees, as old as 3oo+ years.
+The expansion would gouge a swath directly through the forest and degrade and fragment the forest in violation of the law.
 State law, New Hampshire Native Plant Protection RSA 217-A, protects exemplary natural communities.

 There has been no assessment of the environmental impact from existing and proposed new resort development at the park, including the West Bowl expansion.
 The environmental management plan fails to include current and complete environmental studies and relies on studies from 2004 (11 years old) provided by the resort operator.

 This expansion plan enables ski sprawl on the mountain.
 It will allow the resort operator to retain ownership of 150 acres of “West Bowl” land until 2028 before turning it over to the state to be part of the state park.
-Although the resort operators remain silent on their plans for condominium development on the land they own in Goshen, language in Commissioner Rose’s draft decision allows the developers to retain the 150 acres to “meet local density requirements and other permitting and/or mitigation requirements.”
-This clearly addresses the resort owners interest in residential real estate development on land that will surround the new ski area and that will abut the state park.
+Although the resort operators remain silent on their plans for condominium development on the land they own in Goshen, the language in Commissioner Rose’s draft decision allows the developers to retain the 150 acres to “meet local density requirements and other permitting and/or mitigation requirements.”
+This wording clearly accommodates the resort owner’s interest in residential real estate development on land that will surround the new ski area and abut the state park.